-In last Spring AOP advice examples, all the methods in a class will be intercept automatically.
-But for most cases, you may need a way to intercept only one or two methods, this is what ‘Pointcut’ is.
-It’s allow you to intercept a method by it’s method name.
+In last Spring AOP advice examples, the entire methods of a class are intercepted automatically.
+But for most cases, you may just need a way to intercept only one or two methods, this is what ‘Pointcut’ come for.
+It allow you to intercept a method by it’s method name.
 In addition, a ‘Pointcut’ must be associated with an ‘Advisor’.

 In Spring AOP, comes with three very technical terms - Advices, Pointcut , Advisor, put it in unofficial way…